KBDC (Kayne Anderson BDC) Beneish M-Score: -1.99 (As of Jun. 25, 2026)

 An M-Score of equal or less than -1.78 suggests that the company is unlikely to be a manipulator.
 An M-Score of greater than -1.78 signals that the company is likely to be a manipulator.

-Kayne Anderson BDC has a M-score of -0.99 signals that the company is likely to be a manipulator.
+Kayne Anderson BDC has a M-score of -1.99 suggests that the company is unlikely to be a manipulator.

 Kayne Anderson BDC Business Description

-Kayne Anderson BDC Inc is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company that invests primarily in first-lien senior secured loans, with a secondary focus on unitranche and split-lien loans to middle-market companies.
-Its investment objective is to generate current income and, to a lesser extent, capital appreciation primarily through debt investments in middle-market companies.
+Kayne Anderson BDC Inc is an externally managed, closed-end, non-diversified management investment company that has elected to be regulated as a business development company, investing mainly in first-lien senior secured loans, with a secondary focus on unitranche and split-lien loans to middle-market companies.
+Its investment objective is to generate current income and, to a lesser extent, capital appreciation mainly through debt investments in middle-market companies.